SteelCompendium/compendium/docs/Classes/Tactician/3rd-Level Features/Out Of Position.md

 # Out Of Position

 You are prepared for all eventualities.
-At the beginning of the encounter, before any creatures take their turn, you can use Mark as a free triggered action.
-You can immediately slide the marked creature 3 squares.
-This movement ignores Stability but cannot move into squares that would cause damage or death.
+At the start of an encounter, you can use a free triggered action to use your Mark ability against an enemy you have line of effect to, even if you are surprised.
+You can then immediately slide the marked target up to 3 squares, ignoring their stability.
+The target can't be moved in a way that would harm them (such as over a cliff), leave them dying, or result in them suffering a condition or other negative effect.

-This feature works even if you are surprised.